Air transports of heads of state and government: Ukraine

 Prior to the Russian full-scale invasion of Ukraine in 2022, the President of Ukraine, along with high-ranking Ukrainian government officials had use of four aircraft: a 2007 Airbus ACJ319-100 (registered UR-ABA), a 2011 Antonov An-148-100V (UR-UKR), a 2001 Antonov An-74TK-300D (UR-AWB), and a 2001 Mil Mi-8MTV-1 (UR-PAB), operated by Ukraine Air Enterprise (DAP), under the state-owned State Management of Affairs.

 The An-148 and the Mil Mi-8, were transferred to Ukrainian Ministry of Defence in 2021 while the An-74 may have been lost at the Battle of Antonov Airport as DAP currently only lists UR-ABA as its sole asset.

 Following the outbreak of the invasion, UR-ABA was taken to a Dutch Air Force Base for safekeeping, then underwent an interior and avionics refit in 2022-2023 by J&C Aero and Magnetic MRO to upgrade the communications and cabin management systems for greater security.
-UR-ABA has since been based out of a secure facility at Kraków International Airport (KRK) in Poland, from where she has logged countless miles flying Ukrainian President Volodymyr Zelenskyy to Berlin, Brasília, Brussels, Oslo, Paris, Washington, D.C., and other world capitals in an effort to raise support in their fight against Russia.
+UR-ABA has since been based out of a secure facility at Kraków International Airport (KRK) in Poland, from where she has logged countless miles flying Ukrainian President Volodymyr Zelenskyy to Berlin, Brasília, Brussels, Oslo, Paris, Washington, D.C., and other world capitals in his efforts to increase international support for Ukraine's defence against Russian invasion.

 Painted with a Ukrainian blue and yellow cheatline over a white and gray exterior, UR-ABA is a corporate jet (CJ) variant of the popular A320 family, outfitted in a VIP configuration for 19 passengers with auxiliary fuel tanks increasing her range to 6,100 nautical miles (11,100 km; 6,900 mi), and includes a built-in airstairs to eliminate the need for special passenger ground-handling equipment.